BECI – Outreach Program

-We started our journey from BECI to Gilbert Simon Elementry School by Jeepney.
-By the time we arrived in the school it was around 1:15pm in the afternoon.
-We were welcomed by the students (Grade 1 to 7), Teachers and Principal of the school, Ms. Mildred Marquez.
+We started our journey from BECI to Gilbert Simon Elementary School by jeepney.
+By the time we arrived at the school, it was around 1:15 pm in the afternoon.
+We were welcomed by the students (Grade 1 to 7), teachers and principal of the school, Ms. Mildred Marquez.

 A welcome remark from the Principal and Opening Remarks from BECI’s head teacher Ms. Yana S. Dulay was given before the start of the outreach program.
-Students from different Nationality like Koreans, Japanese, Vietnamese, Taiwanese, Chinese and Yemeni were present during the whole outreach program.
-It was indeed their 2nd time.
+Students from different nationalities like Koreans, Japanese, Vietnamese, Taiwanese, Chinese, and Yemeni were present during the whole outreach program.
+It was indeed their second time.

-Before the start of the culture exchange, We had a intermission participated by the Staffs of BECI, and the whole students joined.
+Before the start of the cultural exchange, We had an intermission participated by the Staffs of BECI, and the whole students joined.
 A lovely performance was done by a Japanese female and a Korean student where the kids enjoyed with great excitement and happiness.

 This is our contribution to a public school in Baguio City.

 “It’s not how much we give but how much love we put into giving.”

 ― Mother Teresa